 ReGIS is useful to display information that can be more easily interpreted as a diagram or a graph, such as plotting planet motion.
-It can also be used for vector graphics games, for example recreating Atari Asteroids from 1979.
+It can also be used for vector graphics such as the GLX Gears program.

 Today, where DEC VT series terminals are impractical to obtain, the easiest method to display ReGIS vector graphics is to use the XTerm terminal emulator.
 The XTerm fully supports ReGIS, but this capability is not enabled in general release versions.
 We’ll need to compile our own version with ReGIS enabled.